 Note: TICKETS SELL FAST.
 If you find available tickets, buy them sooner rather than later.

 Don't worry about bringing your actual ticket to class.
-I will know it's you because of your pet photos / your name.

 2. SuBmit your photos

 Please send an email to email@example.com with 3 or more HIGH QUALITY photos of your pet 5 OR MORE days before class.
 You will only use one for painting, so if you have a favorite, we will try to use that one, otherwise we will pick the easiest one for you to paint.
 You will get a kick back email right away after sending.

 Please send with your subject: Date / Location / Your Name